-Alberta has many provincially inspected plants to choose from, though we have chosen to use the Meat Chop out of Penhold.
-We usually take our animals in for butchering the end of October so the butcher needs to know the cutting instructions before then.
+We usually take our animals in for butchering the end of October, so the butcher needs to know the cutting instructions before then.

 - Submit your own custom instructions.
-The Meat Chop has an online form that will allow you to choose between certain cuts, specify sizes for roasts, # of steaks in a package and request various sausages be made from your hamburger (sausages have an added cost).
+We will provide you with the contact information of the butcher and they will walk you through a list of questions to determine your cut preferences, specify sizes for roasts, number and thickness of steaks in a package and you can request various sausages be made from your hamburger (sausages have an added cost).

 The fee for slaughtering the animal is split equally among the quarters and customers pay for the butchering of their meat.
 Typically, it will cost $120-140/quarter for slaughter/butchering fees without any sausage or other value added services.

 Beef is available in ¼, ½ or full carcass portions on a first come, first serve basis.
 Please inquire through our ‘Contact Us‘ form.